calvinalkan/better-wordpress-hooks/README.md

 Default return values are evaluated in the following order:

 1. If you are dispatching an event object you can define a ````default()```` method on the event object class.
-This method will be called if it exists and the returned value will be passed as a default value.
+This method will be called if it exists, and the returned value will be passed as a default value.

-2. If there is no ````default()```` method on the event class but you are dispatching an event object, the object itself will be returned.
+2. If there is no ````default()```` method on the event class, but you are dispatching an event object, the object itself will be returned.
 For the example above the instance of ``AppointmentCreated`` would be returned.

 3. If #1 and #2 are not possible the first parameter passed into the ````dispatch()```` method will be returned.